A Systematic Review on Foundation Models for Electrocardiogram Analysis: Initial Strides and Expansive Horizons: ECG-FM building pipeline

-\paragraph{Contrastive-based pre-training.} We classify the contrastive-based pre-training strategy as a comprehensive modeling of ECG representations, encompassing \textit{augmentation contrast}, \textit{prediction contrast}, and \textit{multimodal contrast}.
+classify the contrastive-based pre-training strategy as a comprehensive modeling of ECG representations, encompassing \textit{augmentation contrast}, \textit{prediction contrast}, and \textit{multimodal contrast}.
+Notably, our review adopts a broad perspective by also including contrastive-like models such as BYOL~\cite{grill2020bootstrap} and VICReg~\cite{bardes2021vicreg}, which share the core principle of contrastive pre-training.
+While these methods are not strictly contrastive in formulation, since they do not rely on explicit negative pairs, they still encourage invariance across different augmented views of the same input.
+BYOL achieves this by enforcing prediction consistency between an online and a target network, whereas VICReg introduces invariance, variance, and covariance regularization to align augmented representations.
+Including such methods under a contrastive-like umbrella highlights their conceptual proximity and enables a more unified and systematic discussion of pre-training strategies.
 As shown in Table 1, augmentation contrast stands as one of the most widely used contrastive frameworks.
 Most ECG-FMs leverage data augmentation techniques, such as jittering, scaling, and channel masking, to generate different views of an input ECG sample, and then ensure that these augmented views are represented in a similar way in the feature space while pushing representations of different data points far apart.
 The key lies in constructing and utilizing the self-supervision signals by generating informative positive pairs and filtering out unsuitable negative pairs during augmentation.
 Due to the periodic nature of the ECG and the significance of the QRS region in containing essential cardiac information, the random heartbeat splitting and joining transformation is also meaningful for ECG augmentation contrast.
 For instance, sCL-ST~\cite{le2023scl} splits ECG samples into many snippets and randomizes the concatenation of these snippets to produce augmented views, significantly enhancing the robustness of learned representations across different cardiac diseases.
 Furthermore, augmentation contrast in the frequency domain is also feasible for ECG data.
 SSL-KD~\cite{phan2022multimodality} leverages fast Fourier transform (FFT) to generate a frequency view for ECG tokens.

 In contrast to data augmentation, prediction contrast takes a unique approach by predicting future information based on the present context.
 This method aims to maximize the preservation of mutual information between the context and the target, making it highly effective for capturing long-range dependencies in ECG data, such as heart rate variability and changes in waveform shape.
 SSMs~\cite{mehari2023towards} utilizes the contrastive predictive coding framework to capture semantic information across time for detecting cardiac arrhythmia.